 Try my Turmeric soap as well, it is helpful for reducing acne and the scarring from it

 The tea also naturally moisturizes your skin and improves elasticity, leaving it feeling fresh, soft and supple.
+This reduces the appearance of fine lines and wrinkles as well.
 It is even great for sensitive skin!

 All in all, green tea is a super ingredient to be included in your natural beauty regimen- no wonder it is now a part of so many skincare products that are commercially available.
 It is also why It have used the powdered form called matcha in my Lemon and Green Tea Soap and my Green Tea and Lemongrass Bath Salts.